Shopify/shopify_app/docs/shopify_app/authentication.md

 - [Using Shopify managed installation](https://shopify.dev/docs/apps/auth/installation#shopify-managed-installation)
 - [Configuring access scopes through the Shopify CLI](https://shopify.dev/docs/apps/tools/cli/configuration)

+#### Handling invalid access tokens
+If the access token used to make an API call is invalid, the token exchange strategy will handle the error and try to retrieve a new access token before retrying the same operation.
+See ["Re-fetching an access token when API returns Unauthorized"](/docs/shopify_app/sessions.md#re-fetching-an-access-token-when-api-returns-unauthorized) section for more information.

 #### Detecting scope changes

 ##### Shopify managed installation